 John is a barrister practising in criminal law and all related areas.
-John is building a strong Crown Court practice representing defendants charged with a variety of serious criminal matters including fraud, firearms, grievous bodily harm and perverting the course of justice.
+He is building a strong Crown Court practice representing defendants charged with a variety of serious criminal matters including fraud, firearms, grievous bodily harm and perverting the course of justice.

 Instructing solicitors have observed that John goes the extra mile in cases involving young and vulnerable people.
-He places great importance in caring for the lay client throughout their case whether they are a business professional or a vulnerable person.
+He places great importance on caring for the lay client throughout their case whether they are a business professional or a vulnerable person.

 John is currently instructed as one of a team of disclosure counsel to the Grenfell Tower Inquiry.

 - Crown Prosecution Service (CPS) appointed prosecutor (Grade 1).

 Prior to joining chambers, John worked as a paralegal for two years at Hickman & Rose Solicitors.
 During that time John assisted Jenny Wiltshire in various cases concerning manslaughter, gross negligence manslaughter and historical sexual allegations.

 While working in Hickman & Rose’s Corporate Crime department John was part of the team who represented the first LIBOR trader to be exonerated by the FCA's Regulatory Decisions Committee.

 - University of Warwick, BA (Hons.)
 History; 2.1